HOBuKOB-MEX/multihypothesis/README.md

 Returns:  the designed truncated MSPRT

-### SimplifiedOpt
+### DBCTest

-The function for designing the simplified version of the optimal truncated sequential multi-hypothesis test.
+The function for designing the simplified (Dropped Backward Control-)version of the optimal truncated sequential multi-hypothesis test.
 (To be published soon)

 Arguments: